 Source: Data from Alabama Hospital Association/The Birmingham News/ROI Institute, Inc.

 The richness of the ROI Methodology is inherent in the types of data monitored during the implementation of a particular project.
 These data are categorized by levels.
 Figure 2.2 shows the types and levels of data that represent value.
 Subsequent chapters provide more detail on each level.

-Level 0 represents the input to a project and details the number of people ...
+Level 0 represents the input to a project and details the ...